Arajit-Pati/Projects/Neural_digit_classifier/README.md

 This was implemented with flask API.
 Download the files in a disctinct folder and implement as follows:

 1) Make your own digit keeping background dark.
-1) Save in test folder
+1) Save in test folder and change the path in 'test.py'.
 1) Open terminal and ……

 \>> cd <go to where u have the downloaded folders>